Will Rogers' Wisdom & Humor is Still Timely in the 21st Century

 He was popular with many people and though he refused to run for any political office, he did share his wisdom through his many quotes.
 If he was alive today, I expect he would be, among other things, a Blogger and a late night comedian, doing specials for cable television, have Las Vegas and/or Branson acts, telethons and would be entertaining American troops and have a Facebook page with many, many likes.

 While I expect he would be a comedian, he would probably be way ahead of modern comedians.
 I wonder how much of the “wisdom” that comes from today’s popular shows, blogs and Facebook clever posts will still be valid at the end of this century.
-Many of Will Rogers’ pearls of wisdom were correct in his day and are still valid and maybe even more important in 2012.
+Many of Will Rogers’ pearls of wisdom were correct in his day and are still valid and maybe even more important in the 21st century than the 20th century.

 Regarding being a citizen and the congress